xmtp/xmtp-dot-org/docs/tutorials/group-chat.md

----
-sidebar_label: Group chat
-sidebar_position: 0
-description: Learn how to create, list, and manage group chats with XMTP
----

 # Group chat tutorial with React Native

 This tutorial will guide you through implementing group chat functionality in your XMTP inbox, covering creation, message sending, streaming, and member management.